How will I know if an event is suitable for me?

 We want you to have an enjoyable experience and we also have to consider the safety of our other members, so please find out as much as you can before you make a decision.

 Some events must be booked in advance.
-These are marked on the programme.
+These are marked on the IOG Programme.

-Even for events where it is not essential to book, it is a very good idea to let the organiser know that you’ll be attending an event because they can then confirm the event details with you and let you know of any last minute changes.
-This is particularly important if you are not yet receiving the group emails.
+Even for events where it is not essential to book, it is requested that you let the organiser know that you’ll be attending an event because they can then confirm the event details with you and let you know of any last minute changes.
+This is particularly important if you are not yet a registered member, receiving emails from the group mailing list.

-No. We encourage prospective new members to come along to a few events within a trial period of two months so that they can meet some of the group, try out the activities and decide whether to join.
+No. We encourage prospective new members to come along to two or three events so that they can meet some of the group, try out the activities and decide whether to join.
 This does not include trips away from home, which you must be a member to attend.

-Please check with the organiser first – some events may not be suitable for families.
+Quite often, yes, but always check with the organiser first – occasionally, some events may not be suitable for families.
 Children under the age of 18 must be accompanied by a responsible adult at all times.

-Please see the membership form and notes on the How to Join page for details of Child Membership.
+Please see the membership form and notes on the Joining the IOG & Benefits page for details of Child Membership.

-Dogs are usually welcome but please check with the organiser first.
-Some walks go through nature reserves or other areas where dogs may not be allowed.
+Dogs are often welcome but please confirm with the organiser first.
+Some walks go through nature reserves or other areas where dogs may not be permitted.
+If the organiser requests that no pets be brought, this must be respected – please contact the Members Representative to discuss this if necessary, rather than an event organiser.

 The only exception is if a herd of large animals become disturbed by the dog, in which case you are advised to let the dog go for your own safety and the safety of other members of the group.